Measurements & Details:

 What does ready-to-ship mean?

-If a product is labeled ready to ship, that means I have already made it in and is ready to be shipped to you within 1-2 business days.
+It is ready to be shipped to you within 1-2 business days.

 What does made-to-order mean?